olyoberdorf/udacity-blockchain-project2/README.md

 ## Testing

 To test code:
- 1. Open a command prompt or shell terminal after install node.js.
+ 1. Open a command prompt or shell terminal
  2. Remove the chaindata folder, if present
  3. Run `node simpleChain.js` (or `npm test` will do the same thing)